-Posted September 13, 2020 in News and Events by Minister of Information
+Posted September 13, 2020 in News and Events by Marketing

 There are some things that might happen to your bag that can be easily remedied DIY style if you find you don’t have enough time to send it in.
 Sometimes, due to the nature of the construction of the bag (they are stitched together after all) you may encounter frayed threads.
 While this is not structurally detrimental to your bag, it can be annoying to deal with as it’s frustrating when it gets tangled in the zippers.